withcaldera/engineering-framework/README.md

 This is about making your valuable work visible so the team can learn from it, build on it, and recognize it.

+### AI-Augmented Engineering

+**AI is fundamentally changing how we engineer software.** It's shifting our focus from technical menial tasks to strategy, user understanding, and value delivery.
+This changes expectations at every level.

+**Favor pragmatic delivery over perfect architecture.** AI enables us to validate ideas faster.
+We prioritize quick delivery of value to market, learning from real usage, and iterating.
+This doesn't mean low quality—it means being strategic about where we invest effort.

+**Make decisions with consent, not consensus.** Document your thinking clearly.
+Get input from the right people.
+Make the call and move forward.
+AI helps us execute faster, which means slow decision-making becomes the bottleneck.

+**Adopt tools that multiply your impact.** We don't dictate tooling, but we expect engineers to continuously evaluate and adopt tools (AI or otherwise) that help deliver more value faster.
+Meeting evolving client and peer expectations for speed and quality is part of the job.

+**New opportunities to create value:**
+- Evangelizing AI technologies that multiply engineer effectiveness and client value
+- Implementing AI in CI/CD pipelines to improve delivery speed and quality
+- Applying AI to development processes to find bugs earlier, deliver faster, spend more time on strategy
+- Using AI to enhance testing, documentation, code review, and knowledge sharing

+AI is not replacing engineering judgment—it's amplifying it.
+The better you are at traditional engineering practices, the more effectively you'll leverage AI.
+Strong fundamentals in architecture, system design, and software craftsmanship become more valuable, not less.

 ### Core Values

 **Extreme Ownership** — Own outcomes, not just outputs.
 Take responsibility end-to-end.
 Follow through until value is delivered.